If your child has an umbilical hernia, a surgery can fix it.

 What are the benefits of surgery?

 Your child should no longer have the hernia.
-Surgery should prevent your child from having any of the serious complications that the hernia can cause in adult life, and allow them to return to normal activities.
+Surgery should prevent your child from having any of the serious complications that a hernia can cause in adult life, and allow them to return to normal activities.

 Are there any alternatives to surgery?

 It is unusual for an umbilical hernia to cause serious problems such as the bowel getting stuck in the hernia.
-So, it is safe, in children, to see if the hernia will close without an operation.
-If your child is over 4 and they still have an umbilical hernia, the hernia is unlikely to close on its own.
+So, it is safe, in children, to see if the hernia will close without surgery.
+If your child is over 3 years old and they still have an umbilical hernia, the hernia is unlikely to close.

 What complications can happen?

 An umbilical hernia is a common condition.
-If your child is over 4, surgery is usually recommended to prevent serious complications that can happen in adult life.
+If your child is over 3 years old, surgery is recommended to prevent serious complications that can happen in adult life.
 To find out more, call us on 0808 101 0337.